History of the Jews in Argentina: World War II and antisemitism

 Argentina kept its doors open to Jewish immigration until 1938, when Adolf Hitler and the Nazis in Germany began to take more actions against Jews, and tensions rose across Europe in preparation for war.

 The government imposed new regulations on immigration; it was severely curtailed at a time of increasing persecution of Jews and the outbreak of World War II, when Jews sought a safe haven from the Nazis.
 Among the refugees who found exile in Argentina were numerous musicians.

+Although warned on several occasions by the German authorities to repatriate its Jewish citizens, the Argentine government refused to repatriate its approximately 100 nationals living in German-occupied Europe before the country severed diplomatic relations with Nazi Germany under Allied pressure in January 1944.
+All are believed to have been exterminated.

 Juan Domingo Perón's rise to power in 1946 in Argentina after the war worried many Jews in the country.
 As Minister of War, he had signed Argentina's declaration of war against the Axis powers, but as a nationalist, he had earlier expressed sympathy for them.
 He was known to admire the Italian Fascist leader, Benito Mussolini.

 Perón introduced Catholic religious instruction in Argentine public schools; he allowed Nazis fleeing prosecution in Germany to immigrate to the country.
 Perón also expressed sympathy for Jewish rights and in 1949 established diplomatic relations with Israel.
 Perón's government was the first in Argentina to allow Jewish citizens to hold office.

 Among the most notable Nazis who immigrated to Argentina was Adolf Eichmann, a high-ranking official who had supervised the death camps; he lived near Buenos Aires from after World War II until 1960.
 Israeli agents tracked him down and abducted him from a Buenos Aires suburb to Israel for trial for war crimes.
 Eichmann faced trial in Jerusalem beginning in April 1961; he was convicted of crimes against humanity and hanged in May 1962.

 Perón was overthrown in 1955, with the unrest unleashing a wave of antisemitism.
 Since then, more than 45,000 Jews have migrated to Israel from Argentina.
 Others have migrated to Europe and other destinations.

 In the 1950s and 1960s, the Tacuara Nationalist Movement, a fascist organization with political ties, began a series of antisemitic campaigns.
 They encouraged street fights against Jews, and vandalism of synagogues and Jewish cemeteries.

+A poll in 1964 shows that 26 percent of Argentine citizens and 76 percent of the Argentine military would bar Jewish immigrants' entry into Argentine.